 Sometimes we become focused on just what we see.
 We see our family and friends, neighbors, maybe some regulars at the masjid and that’s who we define as community – which is not wrong.
 But we can forget that the Muslim community has no borders.
 Beyond our little commuting scope there are Muslims on practically every continent (I can’t say anything about Antarctica; is it still barren?).

-As mentioned in a previous post, there are Muslims in China that are struggling against the law to observe Ramadan.
+As mentioned by a law firm Melbourne guest in a previous post, there are Muslims in China that are struggling against the law to observe Ramadan.
 Many Muslim soccer players who participated in FIFA 2014 were fasting once Ramadan started.
 Muslims in lands of turmoil are fasting with more difficulty than any of us could probably imagine.
 So you see, fasting during the month of Ramadan is not only a global effort, but a global phenomenon.

 In recognition of this fact, and the fact that I do not have the means to take these pictures on my own, here are a few links to pictures taken of Muslims observing the month of Ramadan in various countries.

 I’m singing praises of the people who cook tons of food for others while they fast.

 People praying together is always a beautiful sight Subhanallah.